Zinabuf/GCIM/README.md

 6 ID_6 ID_6 38.8272
 ~~~

 **Qexp_dis_cov.txt**: This is a .txt file containing the following columns in the specified order.
-The discovery dataset has 800 individuals.
 Note that the file has no column heading.
 The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.

 FID